zwx8981/DBCNN/README.md

 Distorted_img is the output distored image, map is only used for saving distorted images of the type Image Color Quantization with Dither.

 2, Files under train_test_split are imdb files that record the specified training and testing splits used in the paper on four IQA benchmark databases, LIVE IQA, CSIQ, TID2013 and LIVE Challenge.
+Image names, labels(subjective quality scores) and set (1 indicates training and 2 indicated testing) are stored in imdb.images.name, imdb.images.label, imdb.images.set respectively. \

 3. Files under pre-trained mdoel is the shallow CNN pre-trained on the sythetically distorted images set.
 It has already been tailored as described in the paper.